Topics Map > Communication and Collaboration > ZOOM

 - Breakout rooms are only available in Zoom Meetings.

-- Meetings can have up to 50 breakout rooms
+- Meetings can have up to 100 breakout rooms.

-- Breakout rooms can have a maximum number of 100 participants per room
+- Breakout rooms can have a maximum number of 1000 participants (large meeting add on required) per room or across all rooms.

 - For more information about Zoom add ons please click here.